How to Search for Images and Videos on Twitter: A Visual Guide?

 3. The platform’s media shortcuts are easy to overlook.

-Twitter actually provides Photos and Videos tabs, plus a few helpful date and engagement filters, but they’re easy to miss.
+Twitter offers Photos, Videos and filters for date and engagement, which are often overlooked.
 Learning where these tools live (or using a simple dashboard that places them on one screen) turns “endless scrolling” into a two-click routine.

 Use Twitter’s Photos and Videos Tabs for Instant Results